openedx/edx-platform/docs/en_us/developers/source/process/core-committer.rst

 between reviewers and contributors, the following terminology is strongly suggested when submitting comments on a PR:

-* **Must** - A comment tagged with "Must" indicates the reviewer feels strongly about their requested change to the code and feels the PR should not be merged unless their concern is satisfactorily addressed.
+* **Must** - A comment of type "Must" indicates the reviewer feels strongly about their requested change to the code and feels the PR should not be merged unless their concern is satisfactorily addressed.

-* **Opt(ional)** - A comment tagged with "Optional" indicates the reviewer strongly favors their suggestion, but may be agreeable to the current behavior, especially with a persuasive response.
+* **Opt(ional)** - A comment of type "Optional" indicates the reviewer strongly favors their suggestion, but may be agreeable to the current behavior, especially with a persuasive response.

-* **Nit(pick)** - A comment tagged with "Nitpick" indicates the reviewer has a minor criticism that *may* not be critical to address, but considers important to share in the given context.
+* **Nit(pick)** - A comment of type "Nitpick" indicates the reviewer has a minor criticism that *may* not be critical to address, but considers important to share in the given context.
 Contributors should still seriously consider and weigh these nits and address them in the spirit of maintaining high quality code.

-* **FYI** - A comment tagged with "FYI" is a related side comment that is informative, but with the intention of having no required immediate action.
+* **FYI** - A comment of type "FYI" is a related side comment that is informative, but with the intention of having no required immediate action.

+As an example, the following PR comment is clearly categorized as Optional:

+``"Optional: Consider reducing the high degree of connascense in this code by using keyword arguments."``

-**Note:** Unless stated or implied otherwise, all comments are assumed to be tagged with "Must".
+**Note:** Unless stated or implied otherwise, all comments are assumed to be of type "Must".

-**Note 2:** It is possible that after further discussion and review, the reviewer chooses to amend the labelling of their comment, thereby changing its severity to be higher or lower than what was originally set.
+**Note 2:** It is possible that after further discussion and review, the reviewer chooses to amend their comment, thereby changing its severity to be higher or lower than what was originally set.